mtopircean/essential-oils/README.md

 #### IDE:
 1. GitHub: to store the source code.
 2. GitPod: support to write majority of code, deploy via Heroku, and push data to store in GitHub.
-Gitpod was used also for debugging pourposes.
+Gitpod was used also for debugging purposes.

 #### Other:
 1. HEROKU: to deploy application and act as the app interface